 AddressOf Operator (Visual Basic)

-Creates a procedure delegate instance that references the specific procedure.
+Creates a delegate instance that references the specific procedure.

 Required.
-Specifies the procedure to be referenced by the newly created procedure delegate.
+Specifies the procedure to be referenced by the newly created delegate.

-AddressOf operator creates a function delegate that points to the function specified by
+AddressOf operator creates a delegate that points to the sub or function specified by

 AddressOf operator can be used as the operand of a delegate constructor or it can be used in a context in which the type of the delegate can be determined by the compiler.